be2bill/merchant-api-guidelines/README.md

 ## Documentation

 Your implementation should be documented.

-The required documentation should be composed of
+The required documentation should be composed of:

-- a main documentation page with some using examples
+- A main documentation page (how to deploy, how to use, limitations ...)
-- some in code documentation (like javadoc, phpdoc or your programming language documentation system)
+- In-code documentation (like javadoc, phpdoc or your programming language documentation system)
+- Code examples (a simple directlink payment, a form payment, a refund ...)

 This documentation should be kept up to date and at least cover the public interface of your implementation.

 The documentation and the commit messages have to be written in english.

 ## Packaging